Bumblewick Cottages; Three Fantastic Yorkshire Cottages Near Whitby

 The family have been operating for 20 years and every cottage in their care welcomes pets!
 So it’s they’re great for families wanting to bring everyone along!
 Here’s an overview of the three delightful cottages guests can choose from with Bumblewick Cottages:

 Wren Cottage is a nineteenth century fisherman’s cottage that features a lovely garden at the front as well as a beautiful enclosed garden at the back that’s perfect for meals in the sun.
-This cottage can welcome 4 guest with a double bed and two singles.
+This cottage can welcome 4 guests with a king size bed and double bed.
 The adorable cozy kitchen features a cottage stairs that adds a charming character to the setting.

 This cottage is within walking distance of Whitby which is just 4 miles away.
 Those looking for the perfect cottage next to this historic town will love this location.
 You can find more details and see more photos of Wren Cottage as well as arrange bookings right here: